National Data on Caregivers

 What Does This Tell Us About A Caregiver’s Health?

 The above tells me that caregivers don’t stop and take the time necessary to care for themselves.
 Their focus is on the care receiving care, and they selflessly put themselves out of the picture.
 Now, I’m not saying they don’t complain about it, but they put the other person’s needs before their own.
-If the one needing their care gets sick, and the caregiver has an appointment, they cancel their doctor’s appointment and may never reschedule.
+For example, if the one needing their care gets sick, and the caregiver has an appointment, they cancel their doctor’s appointment and never reschedule.